cylilian/getandcleandata_project/README.md

 ##Step2
 file "features.txt" stores names corresponding to 561 variables. in order to choose mean and std measurements only, this script
-* use function "tolower" to turn all letters into lowercases
+* use function "tolower" to convert all letters to lowercases
 * use function "grep" to choose names including "mean" or "std", 79 variables are selected
 * use function "grep" to remove names including "meanfreq", 6 variables are removed.
 * use function "grep" to remove names including “angle”.
 It has mean in the name but it isn't a mean itself.
 7 variables are removed